decebals/auditor/README.md

 Currently audit4j is built around reactor and various streams.

 In my projects I already use Log4J for auditing, so my idea is to use the Log4J ecosystem for auditing.
-So, I created an Log4J based auditor implementation (`Log4jAuditor` class), and I improved the Log4J's pattern layout (`AuditPatternLayout` class) with an implementation capable of capturing audit event details.
+So, I created an Log4J based auditor (`Log4jAuditor` class), and I improved the Log4J's pattern layout (`AuditPatternLayout` class) with an implementation capable of capturing audit event details.
 I don't want to reinvent things (file rolling, layout patterns, different kind of storages, ...) so I will let the Log4J's ecosystem to work for me.
 Log4J comes with a huge number of appender implementations (async, database, ...), so anytime I can choose the implementation that I need it.
 In conclusion the performance of Auditor is dictated by the performance of the Log4J's appender implementation.